syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 # Freeze Panes in Flutter (SfDataGrid)

-The rows and column can freeze in view like Excel.
+The rows and columns can freeze in view like Excel.
 The rows and columns can be freeze by setting following properties,

 <table>
 <tr>